PacifistMC/pacifist-remapper/README.md

 So for now you'll have to be scuffed just like me!

-You'll first need to [download](https://github.com/PacifistMC/pacifist-remapper/releases) this then in your peject make a folder named libs and paste the jar file in that and then add this to your build.gradle file without breaking the entire universe
+You'll first need to [download](https://github.com/PacifistMC/pacifist-remapper/releases) this then in your project make a folder named libs and paste the jar file in that and then add this to your build.gradle file without breaking the entire universe
 ```groovy
 import me.rancraftplayz.pacifist.remapper.RemapperPlugin